 Generally the insurer will accept what you earn at the time of application but requires you to verify your income when making a claim.
 This income amount will then be used to calculate your monthly benefit.
 This means that if your income has reduced since your initial application, then a reduced monthly benefit will be paid in line with your reduced income.
 If your income has gone up since you first applied, the maximum you will receive is the monthly benefit you initially applied for.

-To help you get started, our comparison tool will default to an indemnity style policy, with a waiting period of 90 days and benefit period that lasts until you turn 65 years old.
+To help you get started, our comparison tool will default to an indemnity value policy, with a waiting period of 90 days and benefit period of 2 years.
 Once your results are provided, you can use the 'Edit my Cover' tool to see how each option alters the price and options available.